-Coming to what is customer support automation?
+Coming to what is customer support automation (CSA)?

 For example, a customer wants to inquire if a shoe they like is available in a certain size.
-Instead of waiting on the customer support agent, they get an automated response in minutes on let’s say a chatbot saying that “The shoe is available in Size 9.”
+Instead of waiting on the customer support agent, they get an automated response in minutes on, let’s say, a chatbot saying that “The shoe is available in Size 9.”

-This solved three things-
+This solves three things-

+With Machine Learning algorithms, Natural Language Processing and Natural Language Understanding, you can understand what the customer wants and how to respond.
 Moreover, the idea of customer support automation is not to replace humans but to make their life simpler and easier.